ja-pg/Spark-Sequence-Reducer/README.md

 global alignment.
 The low memory used by the algorithm makes possible the alignment in parallel of a larger number of sequences as part of the reduction process.

-A precompiled dynamic library (stretcher.so) is provided, but you can compile it manually if needed using gcc:
+A precompiled dynamic library (stretcher.so) is provided, but you can compile it manually if needed using make:

 ```
-gcc -I Headers/ -I Sources/ -I pcre/ -o stretcher pcre/*.c Sources/*.c stretcher.c -lm
+make compile
 ```